jordesign/wp-responsive-preview/readme.txt

 == Description ==

-=Preview your site at random page widths to test your Responsive design.
+=Preview your site at random page widths to test your Responsive design.=

-WP Responsive Preview provides an additional previewing option when editing pages, post and other content types.
-It loads the preview within a randomly sized iframe to see how the design responds at a random width.
-It's great for testing how your responsive design performs.
+WP Responsive Preview provides an additional previewing options for your site.
+Loading a Responsive Preview will load the page in a flexible framework at a random width, helping you see how your page looks at different widths.
+It also lets you re-randomise the width quickly, to test multiple widths.

 This plugin is based entirley on [ish. from Brad Frost][http://bradfrostweb.com/demo/ish/] - a great standalone tool for previewing your site at random widths.
 His post does the best job of explaining the reasoning behind ish. (and therefore WP Responsive Preview).